Graph quilting: graphical model selection from partially observed covariances: Graph Recovery: Population Analysis

-In the previous section we demonstrated how it is possible to perfectly recover the graph in $O$ from a partially observed covariance matrix $\Sigma_O$ under certain conditions.
-We now consider the far more challenging problem of recovering the graph in $O^c$.

-Recovering the graph in $O^c$ based on a partially observed covariance matrix $\Sigma_O$ is a seemingly impossible task because it requires to retrieve conditional dependence statements about pairs of variables for which even their marginal correlation is unobserved.
-Although under standard conditions marginal covariation is necessary to infer conditional dependence, we show that with some assumptions it is actually possible to retrieve substantial information about the graph in $O^c$ even without knowledge about $\Sigma_{O^c}$.
-As described in the previous section, the MAD$_{GQ}$ Equation~(\ref{eq:gq0}) produces a precision matrix $\tilde\Theta$, where $\tilde\Theta_{O^c}=0$ and $\tilde\Theta_O\neq\Theta_O$ whenever $\Theta_{O^c}\neq 0$.
-The distortions in $\tilde\Theta_O$, however, have a pattern which depends on the edge structure in $O^c$.
-Specifically, not all entries of $\tilde\Theta_O$ differ from the corresponding ones in $\Theta_O$, and a specific pattern of distortions in $O$ can be caused only by specific graphical structures in $O^c$.
-Hence, identifying distortions in $\tilde\Theta_O$ can let us triangulate the possible graphical structures in $O^c$, thereby discarding all those edges that may not have contributed to the origin of the observed distortions in $\tilde\Theta_O$.
+\less Recovering the edge set $E_{O^c}$ from $\Sigma_O$ is a seemingly impossible task because it requires us to verify conditional dependences of variable pairs with no information about their marginal dependences.
+However, here we show that with some assumptions it is actually possible to retrieve substantial information about $E_{O^c}$, even with no knowledge of $\Sigma_{O^c}$!
+This is possible because the distortions between $\Theta_O$ and $\tilde\Theta_O$ have a pattern which depends on the precise edge structure in $O^c$, and they can be used to triangulate the plausible graphical structures in $O^c$.

-For the purpose of identifying edges in $O^c$ based on distortions found in $\tilde\Theta_O$, we devise the Recursive-Complement ({\bf RECO}), a novel algorithm which allows us to identify the potential graphical structures in $O^c$ that may have induced the observed distortions in the MAD$_{GQ}$ reconstruction $\tilde\Theta_O$.
-The RECO algorithm builds upon a fundamental property that entangles $\tilde\Theta$ with $\Theta$ through $\Sigma$ by virtue of the Schur complement: \begin{lemma}[\scbf{MAD$_{GQ}$ entanglement}] Let $\tilde\Theta$ be the MAD$_{GQ}$ solution in Equation~(\ref{eq:gq0}) based on the observed covariance matrix $\Sigma_O$.
-For any $U\subset V$ such that $U\times U\subseteq O$,